CodesWithJames/chiharubot/README.md

-# chiharubot
+# Chiharu Bot
-The website for chiharu
+The website for chiharu the discord bot!